-The DSL is the Headteacher.
-Our DSL is Mrs Ruth Vayro.
+The DSL is a member of the senior leadership team.
+Our DSL and Prevent lead is Mrs Ruth Vayro.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+She can be contacted out of school hours by email and phone.

-The DSL can be contacted by telephone or email during term time and by email outside of term time.
-When the DSL is absent, the deputies, Mrs Kath Busby and Mrs Kirsty Leyland - will act as cover.
+When the DSL is absent, the deputies -Mrs Kath Busby and Mrs Kirsty Leyland - will act as cover.